braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 ## New Notification Settings {#notification-settings}

 iOS 15 introduced new notification features to help users stay focused and avoid frequent interruptions throughout the day.
 We're excited to offer support for these new features.
-Learn more in [iOS Notification Options][3].
+These features do not require any additional SDK upgrades and will only be applied for users on iOS 15 devices.

 ### Focus Modes {#focus-mode}